-Just yesterday Google rolled out a hefty algorithm change that will put an increased emphasis on mobile-usability as a key ranking factor.
+Just yesterday Google rolled out a hefty algorithm change that will put an increased emphasis on mobile usability as a key ranking factor.

 People don’t have the patience to scroll over, expand the screen and try to determine what the meat of the page is on those tiny smartphone screens.
 They are just going to click the back button and try out your competitor.
 For the companies who get it, this is a huge opportunity to add value to their customer experience and win new business in the process.
 For those who don’t, I hear there are some cool new animated gifs they might want to try out.

 Put yourself in the customer’s shoes.
-Can you navigate those tiny drop down menus?
+Can you navigate those tiny drop-down menus?
 What about picking a different shirt pattern from those minute color swatches?
 Can you even get back to the website once you land on the terms and conditions page?
-Trying to force a traditional website into a mobile environment puts hurdle after hurdle in front of your potential customer that ultimately leading to abandonment of the sale.
+Trying to force a traditional website into a mobile environment puts hurdle after hurdle in front of your potential customer that ultimately leading to the abandonment of the sale.

 When it comes to SEO, can a responsive layout increase the chances of a website succeeding in the SERPs?

 And since Google is the divine being you’re trying to impress with your website, it is wise to pay attention to what Google loves.
 Google not only recommends RWD as the best way to target mobile users but also favors mobile-optimized sites when presenting results for searches made on a mobile device.
 This is especially true when mobile users search for local services.

 Building a separate mobile website does have a few benefits of its own, and in some cases creating a standalone mobile version works well.
 If a website features a lot of content (a news site, for example), a responsive version of the website could soon become the “scrolling version”, with users having to give their index fingers a serious workout just to navigate through the content.
 This is where a mobile site, with content that has been carefully refined for mobile browsing, can come in handy.